Valen-H/CanvasControls/README.md

  * Voila!
 Try dragging the canvas!!
 You can add drag bounds by setting the transBounds[x, y, X, Y] array */
 ```
+> Note: In your projects you should use the heavy but minified `dist/CanvasControls.bundle.js` which is packed with polyfills of the raw but not minified `dist/babel/CanvasControls.js`

+## Features
+* Scrolling - click 'n' drag
+* Zooming - mouse wheel, 2-finger pinch
+* Rotating - other mouse button / 2-finger pinch with one as a pole
+* Clickable buttons/widgets